Possible Bearish Inside Day Candle Pattern Detected for Incyte Corp (NASDAQ:INCY) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Incyte Corp (NASDAQ:INCY)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Incyte Corp (NASDAQ:INCY) based on the price action in the company's shares.
-Today's price range of $88.93 and $90.92 is within yesterday's high and low of the day.
+Yesterday's price range of $88.93 and $90.92 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Incyte Corp may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

-Incyte Corp (NASDAQ:INCY) is currently priced 7.3% above its average consensus analyst price target of $83.75.
-The stock should find initial support at its 200-day moving average (MA) of $80.77 and further support at its 50-day MA of $76.08.

 Incyte Corporation is a biopharmaceutical company.
 The Company discovers, develops, and commercializes proprietary small molecule drugs, primarily used in oncology.